jwir3/resumes/src/ScottJohnson.md

 ### University of Minnesota
 #### Master of Science, Computer Science `2006-2009`
 From 2006-2009, was in a PhD program in Computer Science with research focuses in computational geometry and photorealistic rendering in computer graphics.
+Earned a Master of Science degree in 2009, graduated summa cum laude.

 ### University of North Dakota
 #### Bachelor of Science in Computer Science `2001-2006`